sporksmith/walking-onions-wip/specs/04-reconstructing-endives.md

 use in the HSv2 hash ring.

 These identities are truncated to a fixed length.
-Though the SNIP format allows variable-length binary prefixes, we do not use this feature.
+Though the SNIP format allows _variable_-length binary prefixes, we do not use this feature.

     Algorithm: Expanding an "RSAId" indexspec.